WHO WE ARE

-The Sri Sathya Sai Annapoorna Trust primarily oversees the entire array of activities from planning to execution of the breakfast programme across the many schools in the country.
-Some of our responsibilities include maintaining a quality check on the food served, selecting local vendors and cooks, interacting with the volunteers, teachers, students and school authorities, conducting regular health screening, working with the village elders, gram panchayats and local authorities.
-We currently run the breakfast programme across 120 centres in six Indian states, benefitting over 8,000 children. • Breakfast Programmes • Human values-based activities for children • Teacher Training • Working with the villagers in improving infrastructure by focussing on the 4Vs – Vidya (Educare), Vaidya (Healthcare), Vaari (Water) and Vidyuth (Clean Energy)
+The Sri Sathya Sai Annapoorna Trust primarily oversees the entire array of activities from planning to execution of the free breakfast program across the many schools in the country.
+Our responsibilities include maintaining a quality check on the food served, selecting local vendors and cooks, interacting with the volunteers, teachers, students and school authorities, conducting regular health screening, working with the village elders, gram panchayats and local authorities.
+We currently run the breakfast program across 2600 centers in 15 Indian states and 2 Union Territories, benefiting over 200,000 children.
+We also work with the villagers in improving infrastructure by focusing on the 4Vs – Vidya (Educare), Vaidya (Healthcare), Vaari (Water) and Vidyuth (Clean Energy)

 The scope of our activities include: